jimjag/telaen/telaen/docs/README.txt

 ----------------------------------------------------
 OVERVIEW
 ----------------------------------------------------
-Telaen is a web-based e-mail client written in PHP
+Telaen is a web-based e-mail client written in PHP.
+What is particularly nice about Telaen is that it is fast, lean and simple, but also extremely powerful.
+It does not require much more than a "standard" PHP installation, nor does it require a database.
+It supports multiple folders, POP3 and IMAP, is SPAM aware and incorporates a WYSIWYG editor for Email composition.
+It supports multiple languages as well as multiple themes (or "skins").

-It is a free software distributed under GPL terms, see www.gnu.org for more informations.
-You can use or redistribute this software, but need preserve the credits of author.
+Telaen is free software distributed under GPL terms; see www.gnu.org for more informations.
+You can use or redistribute this software, but need to preserve the credits of author.

 Telaen was originally based on Uebimiau.

 We recommend that you read the other documents in the docs/ subdirectory, especially the CHANGELOG.txt and INSTALL.txt files.

 ----------------------------------------------------
 DEVELOPER